 By Taylor J. Swift, senior policy advisor

-We reviewed the draft bill text released on Tuesday by the subcommittee and compared each line item against historical norms.
+We reviewed the bill text released on Friday morning and compared each line item against historical norms.
 Our findings on that line by line review are below.
-In a future blogpost, we will review the policy requests included in the accompanying committee report, which will not be released to the public until just before the full committee markup.
+In a future blogpost, we will review the policy requests included in the accompanying FY24 Senate Legislative Branch Appropriation bill report.

-We and our civil society colleagues recommended dozens of items to include as part of the bill text and committee report — see our FY 2024 Appropriations requests, FY 2024 appropriations testimony, and 2022 report on updating House Rules.
-You can watch the hearing here and don’t miss our resources on historical Legislative branch appropriations bills.
+We and our civil society colleagues recommended dozens of items to include as part of the bill text and committee report — see our FY 2024 Appropriations requests and our FY 2024 appropriations testimony.
+You can watch the full Senate Appropriations Committee markup here and don’t miss our resources on historical Legislative branch appropriations bills.
 We also have a comprehensive write-up of the House version here.

 You can compare FY 2024 draft line item funding for FY 2021 versus FY 2022 versus FY 2023 by looking at our spreadsheet here.
 It also is embedded below.

 The key funding features of this legislation include: